DIY Garden Projects for September

 The point of fertilizers is to fuel the growth of plants, but many go into an inactive state in cold weather.
 Unless it is warm during the winter months, using fertilizer isn’t recommended.
-However, mulching and watering plants thoroughly during the winter season will protect plants that could suffer root damage due to climate change.
-It’s important to do this before winter arrives so that the root systems have food throughout the winter.
+However, mulching and watering plants thoroughly during winter will protect plants that could suffer root damage due to climate change.
+It’s important to do this before winter so the root systems have food throughout the winter.
 It will also protect them from the cold, freezing ground.

 Planting Winter Plants

 Start conditioning winter plants such as Christmas cacti, poinsettias, and hollies in September.
 These plants can withstand the weather and will add a sense of season and hint of color to your yard throughout the snowy months.
 Winter plants such as these require up to fifteen hours of darkness and around ten hours of light each day.
 The amount of light exposure is what helps the progress of growing flowers, buds, and colored leaves.
 Other plants that are not meant for colder weather will wilt and wither away, so it’s better off to clear out the more fragile, warm-weather plants.

 Design Your Ultimate Garden Look